UniMath/agda-unimath/src/metric-spaces/universal-property-isometries-metric-quotients-of-pseudometric-spaces.lagda.md

         ( g))
 ```

-### All coherent isometries from the metric quotient are equal to the coherent induced isometry
+### All extensions are equal to the induced extension

 ```agda
 module _